lroellin/lroellin.github.io/apps/hash-calculator/index.md

 I did not find a decent Hash Calculator that supports all this.
 That does not mean other developers are incompetent, it just got a lot easier in the last years to program multi-threaded.

-## Limitations
+## FAQ
+* My hash value files are not found or incorrect
+  * Hash Calculator only supports a limited range of hash files.
+The file names are displayed in the GUI and it only supports files of the following formats
+    * `<hash><space><anything>` (tools like md5sum)
+    * `<hash>`
+  * It only supports per-file hash files.
+So e.g. MD5SUM or MD5SUMS is not supported
+  * The file name needs to be `<full file name>.<hash>`. `<full file name>` needs to include all file extensions like `.exe`
+* I cannot run it as another user or Administrator
   * ClickOnce applications cannot be run as an Administrator or any other user
-* Checks are only done on a per-file basis.
-Files like e.g. MD5SUM or MD5SUMS are not supported

 ## Changelog
 * 1.4.3